emariii/repo/README.md

 The program currently only supports controlling a single mouse cursor, and it may not work well in low-light conditions.
 It also doesn't support handling gestures of more than one hand, however this is easy to overcome, may be in comming commits of this project.

 ## License

+This project is licensed under the Apache License 2.0.
+The Apache License 2.0 is a permissive license that allows you to freely use, modify, distribute, and sell the software.<br>

-This project is licensed under the MIT License.
-Feel free to use, modify and distribute the code as you see fit.
+Feel free to use, modify and distribute the code as you see fit under the terms of the Apache License 2.0.
+For more information, please refer to the LICENSE file in the root of the project directory.